A Wizard of Mars: Martians

 Rorsik, a Martian in a position of power behind the leader, Iskard.
-He has instilled fear into all the others and convinced Iskard into convincing Aurilelde into trying to kill Nita and wipe out life on Earth to make way for the Martians.
-It is said by Kit that he's either gotten past of his fear or has found himself in a patch of eternity to be scared in.
+He has instilled fear into all the others and convinced Iskard to convince Aurilelde to try to kill Nita and wipe out life on Earth to make way for the Martians.
+It is said by Kit that he has either gotten past his fear or has found himself in a patch of eternity to be scared in.